Continuous orbit equivalence rigidity for left-right wreath product actions: Preliminaries

 for all $g\in G$, $h\in H$, $x\in X$ and $y\in Y$. \end{definition} Here are a few facts on this notion.
-In this paper, we always assume actions are topologically free.
-In this case, $c$ and $c'$ are cocycles, i.e. $c(g_1g_2, x)=c(g_1, g_2x)c(g_2, x)$ for all $g_1, g_2\in G$ and $x\in X$ (and a similar identity holds for $c'$), see \cite[Lemma 2.8]{LX}.
-Moreover, $G\ni g\mapsto c(g, x)\in H$ is a bijection for all $x\in X$ (\cite[Lemma 2.10]{LX}).
-For later reference, we say $c'$ is the inverse cocycle of $c$ and call such a coupling $(c, c', \phi)$ a continuous orbit equivalence coupling (coe coupling for short).
-If cocycles $c$ and $c'$ do not depend on the second coordinates; equivalently, they are group homomorphisms, then the above definition boils down to topological conjugacy.
+If $\alpha$ and $\beta$ are topologically free, which is always the case in this paper, then $c$ and $c'$ are \textit{cocycles}, i.e. $c(g_1g_2, x)=c(g_1, g_2x)c(g_2, x)$ for all $g_1, g_2\in G$ and $x\in X$ (and a similar identity holds for $c'$) by \cite[Lemma 2.8]{LX}.
+Moreover, $G\ni g\mapsto c(g, x)\in H$ is a bijection for all $x\in X$ by \cite[Lemma 2.10]{LX}.
+For later reference, we say $c'$ is the \textit{inverse cocycle} of $c$ and call such a coupling $(c, c', \phi)$ a \textit{continuous orbit equivalence coupling} (\textit{coe coupling} for short).
+If cocycles $c$ and $c'$ do not depend on the space coordinates and they are considered as group isomorphisms between the two acting groups, then the above definition boils down to \textit{topological conjugacy}.

+Another equivalent way to characterize continuous orbit equivalence is to use transformation groupoids.
+For general references on groupoids and their C$^*$-algebras, see \cites{Ren, SSW}.